How Budgeting Your Money Weekly Can Change the Way You Spend Money

 Each month’s spending tends to look a little different depending on what you have happening over the month.
 So starting with a monthly budget is a necessary first step.

-Go ahead and schedule you bills to be paid according to their due dates, schedule your savings to be transferred, and any other fixed expenses that need to be addressed.
+Go ahead and list out and or schedule your bills to be paid according to their due dates, schedule your savings to be transferred, and any other fixed expenses that need to be addressed.

 Your weekly budget is going to focus primarily on your discretionary (flexible) spending.